MVivek1/final-prj/README.md

 - GPU Compute Capability > 3.0

-You can find the list of requirements in [requirements.txt](https://github.com/abhijitjadhav1998/Deepfake_detection_using_deep_learning/blob/master/Django%20Application/requirements.txt).
+You can find the list of requirements in [requirements.txt].
 Main requirements are listed below:

 ```
 Python >= v3.6